Do you dream of building your own eco-home someday?

 - exercise, laughter, and a dozen new friends!

-Most of the workshop will be experiential and hands-on, working with five natural building techniques:
+Most of the workshop will be experiential and hands-on, working with a variety of natural wall-building techniques:

 Dancing Rabbit Ecovillage, in northeastern Missouri, is home to some of the most excellent examples of sustainable building and eco-living in the country.
 Although course days are packed full, there will be opportunities to learn about Dancing Rabbit, connect with villagers, and participate in village activities.
 Please check out the rest of our website to learn more about our ecovillage.